 What do Resident Associations do?

-- informing residents of their rights and helping tackle any problems they have in relation to their housing
+- inform residents of their rights and help tackle any problems they have in relation to their housing

-- putting pressure on L&Q to do repairs, maintenance or providing improvements, such as play areas
+- put pressure on L&Q to do repairs, maintenance or provide improvements

-- establishing good working relationships with us to improve the housing service
+- establish good working relationships with us to improve the housing service

-- representing residents views to L&Q and reporting back to them on any news or concerns we may have
+- represent residents views to L&Q and report back to them on any news or concerns we may have

-- helping keep residents informed of the issues affecting their estate and area
+- help keep residents informed of the issues affecting their estate and area

-- campaigning on local issues, for example planning applications, schooling or traffic hazards
+- campaign on local issues, for example planning applications, schooling or traffic hazards

-- organising social, leisure or educational activities for their estates or areas
+- organise social, leisure or educational activities for their estate or area

-- helping promote estate or area based activities such as good neighbour schemes or Neighbourhood Watch
+- help promote estate or area based activities, such as good neighbour schemes or Neighbourhood Watch

-Residents' Associations have proven to be very good for promoting community spirit, tolerance and cooperation amongst local residents.
-If you want to make a real difference to where you live, you can join your local Residents' Association.
-Or, if you don't have one, you can take the lead and set one up yourself.
+Resident Associations have proven to be very good for promoting community spirit, tolerance and cooperation amongst local residents.
+If you want to make a real difference to where you live, you can join your local Resident Association.
+Or, if you don't have one, take the lead and set one up yourself.

-Getting involved in running your Residents' Association can help you get skills in:
+Getting involved in running your Resident Association can help you get skills in: